4 Tips for Exercising With Hypertrophic Cardiomyopathy | MyHeartDiseaseTeam

 Be sure to attend regular checkup appointments and keep your doctor informed about any changes to your exercise plan.
 You may want to start with exercise supervised by a physical therapist.
 A stress test that monitors your heart rate during exercise will give your cardiologist a better idea of your current exercise capacity so you can observe changes over time.

-Ultimately, exercise isn’t just good for your body.
-It can offer proven benefits to people with HCM, including reducing the risk factors for obesity and mental health issues.
+Ultimately, the effects of exercise aren’t just good for your body.
+Physical activity can offer proven benefits to people with HCM, including reducing the risk factors for obesity and mental health issues.
 Choosing an active lifestyle (with some precautions as needed) will help you live life to the fullest with HCM.

 Talk With Others Who Understand

 How has hypertrophic cardiomyopathy affected your exercise training habits?
-Do you have any questions or advice for others?
+Which low- or moderate-intensity exercise routines do you prefer?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.